Oliver-BE/ring-of-fire/README.md

 ## Necessary input data
 *we need to add what kind of new data input could be placed in here, i.e. what the structure of the data that we used is*

+## Example Outputs
+*include screenshots here*
+*also include how to take a rule generated from ring-of-fire and use that to run our quil program and output the grid*

 ## Dependencies